-Marie FredrikssonGun-Marie Fredriksson (; 30 May 1958 – 9 December 2019) was a Swedish singer, songwriter, pianist and painter, who was best known internationally as the lead vocalist of pop rock duo Roxette, which she formed in 1986 with Per Gessle.
+Marie FredrikssonGun-Marie Fredriksson (; 30 May 1958 – 9 December 2019) was a Swedish singer, best known internationally as the lead vocalist of pop rock duo Roxette, which she formed in 1986 with Per Gessle.
 The duo achieved international success in the late 1980s and early 1990s with their albums ''Look Sharp!''
 (1988) and ''Joyride'' (1991), and had multiple hits on the ''Billboard'' Hot 100, including four number ones.

 Fredriksson had a successful career in her native country prior to forming Roxette.
 She was a member of punk group Strul, a band which created their own music festival in 1979.
 Strul's dissolution led to the creation of her next project, the short-lived MaMas Barn, after which she began releasing solo work.
 Her first album, ''Het vind'', was issued in 1984, followed by ''Den sjunde vågen'' in 1986 and ''...
 Efter stormen'' in 1987.
 Roxette's international breakthrough coincided with a period of inactivity for Fredriksson as a solo artist, punctuated only by the release of the non-album single "Sparvöga" in 1989.
 Subsequent solo albums included ''Den ständiga resan'' (1992) and ''I en tid som vår'' (1996).